©2026 Compass Learning Technologies ← GXWeb Showcase ← GXWeb Fractured Fractions Collection → Continued Fractions: Some Alternative Forms

 With thanks to the late Dr Keith Tognetti for pointing me in the direction of continued fractions many years ago and igniting in me a life-long passion, and to Dr Bruce Bates (both of the University of Wollongong) for revealing to us all the beautiful Stern-Brocot Continued Fraction.
 With colleague Dr Martin Bunder they have brought to light many wonderful and often surprising connections between binary trees and continued fractions.

-Introduction to Inverted Continued Fractions
+Introduction to Continued Fractions

 In how many different ways can you express a number like \(\frac{24}{7}\)?